joshuacurtiss/khplaylist/README.md

 ## How do I compile it myself? ##

 The application runs on [Node.js](https://nodejs.org) and [Electron](https://electronjs.org), and is compatible with Mac and Windows.
-To compile it, you will need Node.js installed.
+To compile it, you will need Node.js and Yarn installed.

 After you download or clone the source, install all dependencies and run the build script.
 It is named `build-installer-win` for Windows and `build-installer-mac` for Mac.
 For instance, to build for Windows:

 ```
-npm install
+yarn install
-npm run build-installer-win
+yarn build-installer-win
 ```

 It will place a compiled executable for your system architecture into a directory in the `builds` directory, as well as an installer file (Setup.exe for Windows, `dmg` file for Mac).